spencercadams/lamplightdigital/site/content/_index.md

 ---
-title: "Great coffee with a conscience"
+title: "LampLight Digital"
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: IT Consultation focused on Network Design and Cloud Solutions
-image: /img/home-jumbotron.jpg
+image: /img/server.rack.jpg
 blurb:
     heading: LampLight Digital
     text: "LampLight Digital serves the Dallas Ft.
 Worth community.
 We started with a simple idea: Innovate with the leanest team possible to pass cost-savings to our customers.
 We've delivered and continue to drive innovation with our clients."